Gulf Coast & Tennessee River Boating

 No impact on your credit score.
 Takes 2 minutes.

-Boat loan rates in Alabama typically range from 5.49% to 10.99% APR depending on the lender, your credit score, loan amount, and whether the boat is new or used.
-Loans for new boats generally attract lower rates, and larger loan amounts (over $25,000) may qualify for extended terms up to 20 years.
+Boat loan rates in Alabama typically range from 5.99% to 11.49% APR depending on lender, credit score, loan amount, and whether the boat is new or used.
+Larger loans (over $25,000) often qualify for extended terms up to 20 years, and Alabama credit unions are usually worth a quote.

 Key Alabama Boating Facts

-• Registration Required: All motorized boats must be registered with the Alabama Department of Conservation and Natural Resources (DCNR), Marine Resources Division
+• Registration Required: All motorized boats must be registered with the Alabama Department of Conservation and Natural Resources (ADCNR) Marine Police Division

-• Sales Tax: Alabama charges a 4% state sales tax on boats, plus county and municipal taxes that typically bring the total to 8-10%
+• State Sales Tax: Alabama charges only 2% state sales tax on boats, though local taxes may add another 3%-5%

-• No Sales Tax Cap: Unlike some states, Alabama does not cap the sales tax amount on boat purchases
+• No Tax Cap: Unlike Florida or Texas, Alabama does not cap the taxable amount, so larger boats are taxed on the full price

 Alabama Boat Loan Rates by Credit Score